 Many donors also want to give the parent a gift.
 We suggest a gift card to Target, so the parent can get something the family needs, and donors do not have to worry about sizes, colors, etc.

 Over the years we have also realized that there are other families in the community that are unable to provide Christmas for their families.
 Many of our generous donors provide extra new gifts and toys and want to help provide Christmas for those families.
 The week before Christmas we allow the other families in this area to come to the warehouse and pick out three gifts for each one of their children.
 Last year we provided toys for another 335 families in the area.
 These families are screened and we are assured that they are not receiving Christmas from other agencies.
-In total for 2012, with both the adopt-a-family and the families that use the holiday store, we were able to help over 3,300 children.
-This could never have been possible without the wonderful generosity of our Christmas donors.
+Christmas for these 3,300 children would not have been possible without the wonderful generosity of our Christmas donors.

 Every year we receive requests from families requesting Christmas assistance from all over the country.
 Just to be clear, WE ONLY ASSIST FAMILIES IN THE KANSAS CITY, MO AREA.